state-less/react-server-docs-md/src/examples/poll.md

 # Poll Component Example

 In this example, we'll demonstrate how to create a simple poll component with React Server.
 The component will manage the voting process for a poll, allowing users to vote for their favorite option.

+## Authentication

+Don't be confused if the poll example shows an error "Not Authorized".
+This is because the component has code to authenticate rendering of the component.

+If you wish to remove the authentication, just remove the call to `authenticate` in the Poll component.
+If you want to experiment with authentication, please refer to the [authentication](/authentication) page for instructions on how to implement server and clientside authentication (it's straightforward, try it out).

 ## Backend Code